100 South Main Street

 Greenville, KY 42345

 The Muhlenberg County Veterans Mall and Plaza is a place of honor for all Muhlenberg County residents who served in World War I, World War II, the Korean War and the Vietnam War.
-The project began in the mid-1980s with a group of citizens who successfully raised $60,000 to have the “Muhlenberg County War Memorial” constructed.
-The project consisted of 12, 300 lb.+ bronze plaques with the names of over 6,800 men and women who served in the four great wars.
-The original memorial was dedicated and unveiled on November 14th 1987.
-An additional 13th plaque was added to the memorial in July of 2003 with even more names of Muhlenberg County men and women who served, bringing the total number of names listed to well over 7,000.
-At the time of its construction the memorial was believed to be the only county memorial in the US to honor all of its veterans, living and deceased, from the four major wars in one memorial.
+In the mid-1980s a group of citizens raised $60,000 to have the “Muhlenberg County War Memorial” constructed.
+The project consisted of 12, 300 lb.+ bronze plaques with names of over 6,800 men and women who served.
+The dedication of the original memorial was on November 14th.
+1987.
+Finally, with an additional plaque added in 2003, the list of names totaled well over 7,000.
+Believed to be the only county memorial in the US to honor all of its veterans, living and deceased, from the four major wars, at the time of its construction.